rgcgithub/regenie/README.md

 ## Version history
+Version 1.0.5.31 (Print out ID of problematic variants with low variance in step 1)

 Version 1.0.5.3 (Use cxxopts header-only library to parse command line arguments; changed program options `--p/--c/--b/--o/--1` to `--phenoFile/--covarFile/--bsize/--out/--cc12`, respectively; added options `--lowmem-prefix/--pThresh`)

 Version 1.0.5.2 (Changed default behavior to remove individuals who have missing data at all phenotypes in the analysis; absolute paths are written in the predictions list file created in step 1)